awsdocs/aws-transfer-user-guide/doc_source/what-is-aws-transfer-family.md

 File transfer protocols are used in data exchange workflows across different industries such as financial services, healthcare, advertising, and retail, among others\.
 Transfer Family simplifies the migration of file transfer workflows to AWS\.

-Common use cases for using Transfer Family with Amazon S3 are the following:
+The following are some common use cases for using Transfer Family with Amazon S3:
 + Data lakes in AWS for uploads from third parties such as vendors and partners\.
 + Subscription\-based data distribution with your customers\.
 + Internal transfers within your organization\.